Genre: Business & Money

 In 1988, Berkshire purchased so many shares of Coca Cola that it accounted for 16% of Berkshire’s common stock holdings.
 During the time of purchase, Coca Cola’s M/B ratio was a healthy 5.32, but its P/E was around 35% higher than the market average for stocks in the S&P500.

-In addition, it had gains of over 200% over the past decade and while it had some value-oriented statistics, it also had qualities that didn’t necessarily fit the value mold.
+In addition, it had gains of over 200% over the past decade, and while it had some value-oriented statistics, it also had qualities that didn’t necessarily fit the value mold.
 It has become conventional wisdom among many investors to view value and growth as mutually exclusive.
-Jain expresses his differing opinion on this, stating, “Such misguided thinking has come about because of the tendency in the profession to divide a group of stocks into two categories.
+Jain expresses his differing opinion on this, stating, “such misguided thinking has come about because of the tendency in the profession to divide a group of stocks into two categories.

 This type of mechanical division of stocks into groups leads to erroneous inferences.”
-One example of this premeditated division can be seen in the S&P 500, where it is not uncommon to take the 250 stocks with
+One example of this premeditated division can be seen in the S&P 500, where it is not uncommon to take the 250 stocks with book-to-market ratios that are higher than the median and place them in the value category, with the remaining 250 left to be labeled growth.

-Graham lists 2 reasons why growth investing is more difficult, the first being that the price may already reflect the potential growth.
+Graham lists two reasons why growth investing is more difficult, the first being that the price may already reflect the potential growth.
 The second is that the investor’s judgment of the future may prove to be wrong.
 The question left to answer then, is how do you identify growth stocks?

 How to Identify Growth Stocks

-Sam Walton, founder of Wal-Mart, had a very good understanding of this process stating, “There is only one boss – the customer, and he can fire everybody in the company from the chairman on down, simply by spending his money somewhere else.
+Sam Walton, the founder of Wal-Mart, had a very good understanding of this process stating, “there is only one boss – the customer, and he can fire everybody in the company from the chairman on down, simply by spending his money somewhere else.
 The success of a business, and hence its growth, depends primarily on its customers.

 Before going into specific detail regarding growth stock identification, there are a few things the author points out as ways not to identify growth stocks.
 The main thing to avoid, when searching for growth companies, is the examination of financial fundamentals at the very beginning of your search.

 Other investments that Jain advises avoiding are IPOs.
 Professors Jay Ritter and Ivo Welch show that of more than 7,000 IPOs from 1980 through 2005, the average 3-year post- IPO performance is 20% below the corresponding market returns.
 To put it bluntly, IPOs are just the opposite of a growth stock.
-As discussed, the most important driver of growth in
+As discussed, the most important driver of growth in stock is growth in earnings.

 Furthermore, this is not just growth for a period of time, but over the company’s history.
 A solid track record of earnings is essential to successful results for earnings in the future.
 Furthermore, earnings growth is inherently dependent upon growth in sales, which was Sam Walton’s concept of customers being the focal point.